Ep 176 Strychnine: The WD-40 of Victorian Medicine

 So without glycine being able to bind to its receptor and do its job, there's this overwhelming increase in motor neuron impulses going to our muscles.

-It's specifically blocking it in our spinal cord and in our musculature, like what is happening between our nervous system and our muscles, just making them contract.
+It's specifically blocking it in our spinal cord and in our musculature, like what is, what is happening between our nervous system and our muscles, just making them contract.

 And if all of the descriptions that I read of what this disease looks like sounded very similar to tetanus,